Fraser’s Guide to the William Turner Exhibition

-Joseph Mallord William Turner, the son of a barber and wig-maker born in London, became renowbed as one of the best artists of all time.
-The Scottish National Gallery hosts an exhibition of his work throughout January each year.
+Joseph Mallord William Turner, the son of a barber and wig-maker born in London.
+He became renowned as one of the best artists of all time.
+The Scottish National Gallery hosts an exhibition of Turner paintings throughout January each year.

-His works were originally meant to be reproduced as prints and he took his inspiration primarily from landscapes around the UK.
+His works were originally meant to be reproduced as prints.
+William Turner took his inspiration primarily from landscapes around the UK.

 Read on to learn more about this world-acclaimed artist and discover how the best collaboration between England’s most romantic artist and Scotland’s most romantic writer – Sir Walter Scott – created some of the best scenes that capture that essence of Edinburgh to this day.